NeuroTechX/ntx_slack_archive/general.md

  >but yeah the raw data would do as well

-2/21/2017 11:51 AM
+2/21/2017 11:52 AM

- **nicolettebraingineers** :
+ **dlz** :

- >Did you already check their community SDK on Github?
-There are some examples there about how to get the data stream
+ >I haven't extracted the raw data myself, but I think mind your osc's is also capable of connecting that to processing, it at least worked well for the "interpreted values" from the emotiv suite